 Research indicates 94 percent of crashes are the result of poor driver behavior.
-MoDOT's Blueprint is a comprehensive strategic plan of diverse countermeasures to help reduce the number of fatalities and serious injuries by discouraging poor driving behaviors or minimizing the consequences of such actions.
+MoDOT's Blueprint is a comprehensive strategic plan of diverse countermeasures to help reduce the number of fatalities by discouraging poor driving behaviors or minimizing the consequences of such actions.